mdeous/dnscheck/README.md

 - CNAMEs pointing to an unregistered domain
 - Zone delegations poiting to an unclaimed zone

-Detection of CNAMEs pointing to unclaimed resourrces is based on the information available in [can-i-takeover-xyz](https://github.com/EdOverflow/can-i-take-over-xyz).
+Detection of CNAMEs pointing to unclaimed resources is based on the information available in [can-i-takeover-xyz](https://github.com/EdOverflow/can-i-take-over-xyz).

 ## Yet another DNS takeover tool?